 The Society of Folk Dance Historians (SFDH)

-The idea for this shindig was born not out of a need for another folk dance camp in Southern California but out of a need by a couple of folk dance teachers, Diki Shields and Dick Oakes, to have a good time for a week over the New Year's holiday.
+Holiday Camp was created by Dick Oakes and Diki Shields.
+The idea for this shindig was born not out of a need for another folk dance camp in Southern California but out of a need by a couple of folk dance teachers to have a good time for a week over the New Year's holiday.

 Diki drove the mountains northwest of San Bernardino and found the perfect place for their venture.
 In 1976, Diki and Dick's first Holiday Camp became a reality.